forrestcheungtw/forrestcheungtw.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+### Hello

 Welcome to my personal academic webpage!
-I'm a postdoctoral reseracher at University of Oxford.
-I'm passionate about building knowledge that makes a real-world impact.
+I’m a postdoctoral reseracher in sleep medicine at University of Oxford, UK.
+I’m passionate about building knowledge that makes a real-world impact.
 Take a look around and feel free to reach out!

-# How I started
+### How I started

 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website’s content from its form.
 The content & metadata of your website are in structured Markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various Markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub’s servers free of charge.